joearms/joearms.github.com/_posts/2013-05-31-a-week-with-elixir.md

     ex> def double(x) do 2*x; end
     ** (SyntaxError) iex:66: cannot invoke def outside module

-If you don't fix this you'll spend the next 20 years explain why - just like we did in Erlang.
+If you don't fix this you'll spend the next 20 years explaining why - just like we did in Erlang.

 BTW the fix is really really easy.
 I made erl2 as an experiment to fix this.
 It can't be fixed in Erlang (backwards compatibility) so I did it